eladshamailov/Amazon-reviews-sarcasm-detector/README.md

 * The manager is always waiting for new messages using a fixedThreadPool and a SQSthread that we created. once a new message received , The SQSthread detects it and than the manager downloads the message using the SQSthread
 * Using the fixedThreadPool, the manager sets on the managerThread , which parses the downloaded messages.

+@TODO: add more detailes about how the program works